Decawave/uwb-apps/README.md

 ```

-In your console you should see output simular to shown below;
+On your console you should see output similar to shown below;

 ```no-highlight